charlesreid1/charlesreid1.github.io/pelican/content/rubiks-1-representations.md

 <a name="rubiks1-how-move"></a>
 ## Move Notation

-using the face notation explained above, we can denote multiple types of moves on the Rubik's Cube.
+Using the face notation explained above, we can denote multiple types of moves on the 4x4 Rubik's Cube.

-We have 36 total moves that we can make on the Rubik's Cube, which can be grouped by the dozen:
+We have 36 total moves that we can make on the 4x4 Rubik's Cube, which can be grouped by the dozen:

 ```